ABOUT

 I have always found the transfer of physical reality to stage to be greatly fascinating.
 As a scenic designer, I am able to transform a limited area to an infinite spectrum of possibilities— city blocks, alleyways, home interiors and so much more.
 Through my process, I am able to expand these settings outside of reality with creative concepts and my artistic vision.

 Scenic design should be more than a concrete practical element for a production.
-It should become an original and compelling artistic extension of the script.
+It should become an original and compelling extension of the script.
 As I progress in my career, I want to move past the idea of what design has been and help develop it into a new impactful future.